auctors/free-lunch/README.md

 - [Piracy Index](https://piracy.vercel.app/) - This website is a collection of the best digital piracy resources. [![repo][repo.svg]](https://gitlab.com/piracy/piracy) ![open][open.svg]
 - [degoogle](https://tycrek.github.io/degoogle/) - A huge list of alternatives to Google products. [![repo][repo.svg]](https://github.com/tycrek/degoogle)
 - [Awesome Fediverse](https://github.com/emilebosch/awesome-fediverse) - A curated, collaborative list of awesome Fediverse resources.
+- [delightful fediverse apps](https://codeberg.org/fediverse/delightful-fediverse-apps) - A curated list of server applications with support for the ActivityPub protocol (Fediverse network) and related standards.
 - ❤️ [Awesome-Selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.

 ## Personal Finance